 DefinitionThis section has been translated automatically.

 Antigenic shift is a process in virology.
 Antigenic shift is particularly common in influenza A viruses (see Orthomyxoviridae below) and occurs as a consequence of the segmented nature of their genome when the host cell is simultaneously infected with two subtypes.
 In turn, genetic reassortment during the replication process can result in new subtypes with mixed gene segments from both "parent" viruses (P-generation).
-This can affect any of the 8 gene segments alone or in combination with others.
+This can affect each of the 8 gene segments alone or in combination with others (see also antigenic drift).